apache/gravitino/docs/cli.md

 This document provides guidance on managing metadata within Apache Gravitino using the Command Line Interface (CLI).
 The CLI offers a terminal based alternative to using code or the REST interface for metadata management.

-Currently, the CLI allows users to view metadata information for metalakes, catalogs, schemas, tables, users, roles, groups, tags and topics.
+Currently, the CLI allows users to view metadata information for metalakes, catalogs, schemas, tables, users, roles, groups, tags, topics and filesets.
 Future updates will expand on these capabilities.

 ## Running the CLI